googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

 # Run the library generation scripts in your local environment

-Although the scripts are designed to be run in a Docker container, you can also run them directly.
+Although the scripts are designed to run in a Docker container, you can also run them directly.
 This section explains how to run the entrypoint script (`hermetic_build/library_generation/cli/entry_point.py`).